Three pink tennis balls on a blue court

 Decision: The server’s partner and the receiver’s partner may take any position on their own side of the net, inside or outside the court.”

-As the receiving team, can you stand in the service box when your partner is receiving (in doubles)
+As the receiving team in double's tennis, can you stand in the service box when your partner is receiving?

 Source: